 2) If the sync issue persists, the next thing you should try is closing and re-opening the app.
 Once is enough.
 Restarting your smartphone might also help.
 Give it a go.

-Hopefully one of these has worked for you.
+Hopefully one of these solutions has worked for you.
 If not, your Garmin wearable might be faulty.
 Give Garmin Support a shout to see if they can do something.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!